-The Museum is open every day in Summer/Autumn and weekends only in Winter/Spring.
-Current opening hours can be obtained by phoning them at any time.
+The museum is operated by volunteers.
+It is open every afternoon in summer/autumn, weekends in winter/spring, and by appointment.
+Current opening hours can be found on the website or by phoning the museum at any time.

 Admission is payable by cash or direct deposit (no cards).

 Disabled AssistanceDisabled access available